Averaging multipliers on locally compact quantum groups: Abstract

 We study an averaging procedure for completely bounded multipliers on a locally compact quantum group with respect to a compact quantum subgroup.
 As a consequence we show that central approximation properties of discrete quantum groups are equivalent to the corresponding approximation properties of their Drinfeld doubles.

 This is complemented by a discussion of the averaging of Fourier algebra elements.
-We compare the biinvariant Fourier algebra of the Drinfeld double of a discrete quantum group with the central Fourier algebra, and show that they naturally identify in the unimodular case, but differ in general.
+We compare the biinvariant Fourier algebra of the Drinfeld double of a discrete quantum group with the central Fourier algebra.
+In the unimodular case these are naturally identified, but we show by exhibiting a family of counter-examples that they differ in general.